>

 Your Ask Me Anything Questions Answered!

-It is finally time to answer all of the Ask Me Anything questions you all asked!
+It is finally time to answer all of the Ask Me Anything questions you all asked about living with chronic illness!
 Wow, you guys did not take it easy on me at all!
 These were some good ones!

 Alicia asked: